Journalism ethics and standards: Bias and discrimination

 AI systems may replicate or amplify societal biases found in training data.
 For instance, researchers have found that language and image models can reinforce gender, racial and political stereotypes.
 These risks are particularly acute when AI is used for content selection or framing.
-In a recent survey of 2,000 journalists carried out by Pressat, 80% of journalists expressed concern that AI-generated news could be biased or discriminatory.
+In a 2025 survey of 2,000 journalists carried out by Pressat, 80% of journalists expressed concern that AI-generated news could be biased or discriminatory.